Key Takeaways

 Fees, penalties, deferment, and too much debt are some of the factors that may increase your total loan balance.
-However, there are several ways to keep your total balance low and manage your debt better, such as not missing payments and paying off your debt faster.
+However, there are several ways to keep your total balance low and manage your debt more economically, for instance, by not missing payments and implementing techniques to pay off your debt faster.

 When you take out a loan, interest will accrue over a period of time.
-But you may have noticed that your total loan balance is increasing rather than reducing with payments.
-Several factors can increase your loan balance, including missed and deferred payments and accumulated fees for late repayments.
+However, you may have noticed that your total loan balance is increasing rather than decreasing as you make payments.
+Several factors can increase your loan balance, including missed payments, deferred payments, and the addition of late fees for repayments received after your due date.

 If you're considering applying for a loan, it is important to understand how loans work and the best way to repay them.
 This will help you avoid paying more than you have to.